PrincetonUniversity/python-data-vis/README.md

 The notebook in this repository can be used on [Google Colab](https://colab.research.google.com/github/PrincetonUniversity/python-data-vis/blob/main/python_data_vis.ipynb) or on the Adroit or Della clusters using [OnDemand Jupyter](https://researchcomputing.princeton.edu/support/knowledge-base/jupyter).

+### Survey

+If you attended the live workshop on November 1, 2023 then please [complete the survey](https://forms.gle/K7aJrFaUB4DPW4FC8).

 ### Getting Help

 If you encounter any difficulties with the material in this guide then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.